rapid7/insightconnect-plugins/sentry/help.md

 ## Troubleshooting

-Make sure that you are using the correct Auth Token (for all actions) and DNS configuration (for submitting an event).
+Make sure that you are using the correct Auth Token (for all actions) and DSN configuration (for submitting an event).
-DNS configuration and Auth Tokens can be managed in your Sentry.io account settings.
+DSN configuration and Auth Tokens can be managed in your Sentry.io account settings.

 # Version History